hylang/hy/CONTRIBUTING.rst

     continue describing the commit in detail

-- Finally add yourself to the AUTHORS file (as a seperate commit), you deserve it :)
+- Finally add yourself to the AUTHORS file (as a separate commit), you deserve it :)

 - All incoming changes need to be acked by 2 different members of